MSDS698/2021-product-analytics-group-project-group_7_swolemate/README.md

 ## Model

-We used Detectron2, which is developed by Facebook AI Research, to detect the movements of human joint points in vedios. <br>
-And We used the outputs of pose estimation to evaluate videos of professional trainers and users through human pose keypoints. <br>
+We used Detectron2, which is developed by Facebook AI Research, to detect the movements of human joint points in vedios.
+And We used the outputs of pose estimation to evaluate videos of professional trainers and users through human pose keypoints.
 In this project, we evaluated three exercises: bicep curl, front raise, and shoulder press.

 References: <br>
 https://github.com/facebookresearch/detectron2 <br>